smford22/artifactory/README.md

 ## Usage

-This application runs Artifactory Pro.
-In order to sucessfully stand up Artifactory Pro, you must provide a valid license key in your config.
+This application runs Artifactory open source.
+If you are interested in the pro version there is another plan published that you can find [here](https://github.com/habitat-sh/core-plans/tree/master/artifactory-pro).

-By default, Artifactory Pro is set to use an internal derby database with a native jdbc driver.
+By default, Artifactory is set to use an internal derby database with a native jdbc driver.
 Other DB systmes can be used, such as MSSQL, Oracle, PosgreSQL, and MySQL.
 Please refer to Artifactory Pro documentation(https://www.jfrog.com/confluence/display/RTF/Configuring+the+Database) for more information.

 ## Topologies